MA Fine Art, Cambridge School of Art, Cambridge.

 His client portfolio included EMI, Polydor, Pixi Make-up, Topshop, BBC, Bank of New York, Barclays Bank, Slaughter & May, Vidal Sassoon, M&S and magazines GQ, Arena, Sunday Times Magazine, Smash hits, Top of the Pops and Q Magazine.
 He has been featured in several media interviews including Kirsty Young’s programme for BBC 5 live.

-After 30 years as a commercial photographer, Ian felt it was time to focus on his personal work.
+After 30 years as a commercial photographer, it was time to focus on his own personal work.
 Driven out of the need for self knowledge, he enrolled on a MA Fine Art degree at Cambridge School of Art, studying and researching themes such as self, personal identity, portraiture, self-representation and perception through a Jungian lens.

 “Researching Jungian theories will help me to achieve a greater understanding of ‘self’ and that will add depth and authenticity to myself as an artist”.